Who remembers their favorite dessert from school lunch? Lunch Lady Peanut Butter Bars were my favorite. Practically perfect in every way.

 I can’t believe it took me so long to share this recipe!
 My husband absolutely loves peanut butter bars.
 Every time he goes to the store, he will either bring home raisin filled cookies and a pack of peanut butter bars!

 When I was growing up, we had delicious things like this in our lunch every day.
 School lunch recipes are close to my heart because my two cute grandmas were lunch ladies and my grandma Ainge was the headwoman and decided what was going to be served in the lunches!
 Both ladies were amazing cooks!

 YOU will not be disappointed by this recipe!
 I changed up the icing and it put it over the top of yumminess!
-If you are trying to eat healthy, have a cheat day and have one and then spread the love!
+If you are trying to eat healthily, have a cheat day, and have one and then spread the love!
 You won’t be sorry!

 2 sticks of butter, room temperature

 1 1/2 cups peanut butter, I used smooth

 2 cups powdered sugar

 2 teaspoons vanilla

 - Preheat oven to 350 degrees.
 Line your cookie sheet with parchment paper and set aside.

 - In a large bowl, cream the butter and both sugars until it is light and fluffy.
 Add the peanut butter and vanilla and beat well.
 Add the eggs, one at a time, and beat until well combined.